-With the SBMP approval process, Product Providers can be granted a security evaluation certificate for their Software-Based Mobile Payment components or solutions such as TEE or CDCVM.Search approved SBMP components (SECNs)
+With the SBMP approval process, Product Providers can be granted a security evaluation certificate for their Software-Based Mobile Payment components or solutions (e.g. TEE, CDCVM, Attestation, Software Protection Tools).Search approved SBMP components (SECNs)

 Prior to being allowed to submit an SBMP solution or component for security certification, the following steps must be fulfilled:

 Q: What is the Security Evaluation Process for Software-Based Mobile Payments?

 A: The EMVCo Security Evaluation Process assesses whether a Software-Based Mobile Payment (SBMP) component or solution demonstrates sufficient assurance of certain minimum levels of security, including security mechanisms and protections designed to withstand known attacks.

 The scope of the Security Evaluation Process previously included Integrated Circuit (IC), Platform and Integrated Circuit Card (ICC) products.
 EMVCo has now extended the scope to include SBMP components or solutions that enable payment transactions on a mobile device.